-As soon as you receive notice that an investigation is under way, you should seek legal counsel right away.
+As soon as you receive notice that an investigation is underway, you should seek legal counsel right away.
 The earlier you can start an aggressive defense with a military defense attorney to challenge the evidence and support your side, the better chance you will have of avoiding a possible involuntary separation.
-It is never too early to get an attorney on your side; and it is never too late — even if you have already made a statement implicating your guilt or involvement in the incident.
+It is never too early to get an attorney on your side, and it is never too late — even if you have already made a statement implicating your guilt or involvement in the incident.

-Our attorneysunderstand the UCMJ system and how protocol and rank affects decisions made in military hearings both criminal and administrative.
+Our attorneysunderstand the UCMJ system and how protocol and rank affect decisions made in military hearings both criminal and administrative.
 Mr. Stone is a firm, aggressive negotiator with a commitment to helping service personnel get the best possible protection of their rights.
 It's your career and it's worth protecting.
 Mr. Williams & Mr. Stone have military defense experience in all areas of disciplinary actions, including:

 Administrative separation defense

 Discharge Review Boards